-From furniture & fixtures to tech-savvy workspaces: Grammarly’s office in Kyiv, leading architecture and interior design firm, balbek bureau, was chosen to design an entirely new space for one of Grammarly’s largest offices.
+Leading architecture and interior design firm, balbek bureau, was chosen to design an entirely new space for one of Grammarly's largest offices.
 This large, forward-thinking corporate space is located in Kyiv, Ukraine and hosts 150 employees.
-We connected with the lead designer, Andrii to discuss the details, challenges, and why they chose SketchUp for this project.
+In this article, Trimble connected with the lead designer, Andrii to discuss the details, challenges, and why they chose SketchUp for this project.

 Give us some background on you, your team, and the types of projects you work on.